 How the visit works

-We inspect your ductwork, existing gas supply, flue venting, and electrical to identify any needed upgrades.
+We inspect your ductwork, gas supply, and venting to identify any necessary upgrades.

-We present 2β3 options at different efficiency levels with projected monthly savings and available rebates.
+We present 2–3 equipment options with projected savings and available rebates.

-Licensed installers complete the work in one day.
-Gas lines, venting, electrical β all done to code.
+Licensed installers complete the work in one day, meeting all building codes.

-We fire the furnace, verify combustion and CO levels, pass city inspection, and register your warranty.
+We verify combustion safety, pass city inspection, and register your warranty.

 Cost factors we review before quoting